 The school operates a house points system.
 It is intended to foster then strengthen our whole school identity by allowing the children to work towards a shared set of goals and rewarding them as a result.
-Children work together to earn a reward for their house which is often decided upon by the children.
+House points are counted at the end of each week and members of the winning house in each class will receive a certificate.
+The winning house overall at the end of each term will receive an extra playtime.
+The members of the winning house at the end of the school year will receive an award which will be decided through one of our whole school 'talk time' sessions.